 Because the location of his current condominium made riding to work virtually impossible, he had the choice of changing his place of residence or the place of his employment, a clinic that was far away in the suburbs of Chicago.
 He decided to change his place of employment.
 He took a job working for a community mental health center on the north side of Chicago.
 Most of his commute was along the bike paths that line Lake Michigan.

 I lost track of him years ago.
 Perhaps he’s still there.
 Perhaps he’s married now with kids.
 Perhaps not.
-It doesn’t matter – I’m sure he is still the happy and fulfilled person that he was when we last met.
+It doesn’t matter – I’m sure he is still the happy and fulfilled person that he was when we last met and, hopefully, still riding his bike to work.

 Until next time,